mattpwest/bootcamp-spring-mvc/README.md

  put the new functionality in a separate controller...
  * Your form should validate the inputs and display errors if any required information is not filled in.

+## Exercise 6 (tag: tags/exercise6)

+To ensure that your code does what you intend for it to do, you should write automated tests.
+Normally this would be quite difficult to do for something as complex as a web application, but Spring provides some options...

+### Part 1: Unit testing controllers

+The first and easiest option is to write unit tests for a controller.
+Simply new up a controller instance with some mocked / stubbed out dependencies and then ensure that the correct view name is returned.
+This type of test verifies that the logic flow inside your controller is correct, but will not detect if there are problems with the Spring MVC annotations configuring your URLs and parameters.

+Exercise:
+ * Write a unit test verifying `SuperheroController.deleteHero`.
+ * Write a unit test verifying that `SuperheroController.deleteHero` throws a NotFoundException if the superheroId does not exist.

+### Part 2: MVC integration testing

+The second option is to write a Spring MVC integration test, which starts up a Spring context with a mocked out MVC server layer, that allow you to simulate hitting URLs and verifying that Spring is able to resolve controller methods for your URLs and that all of your Spring annotations in your controllers are correct.

+Exercise:
+ * Write a test to verify that your application correctly handles GET requests to `/report`.
+ * Write a test to verify that hitting `/reports` will instead return a _404 Not Found_ result.